 - Skin and roughly dice your onion (1) and garlic (2).

-- Heat up a large fry pan with your olive oil (3-4 Tbs depending on your pan).
+- Heat up a large fry pan with your olive oil (3-4 Tbsp depending on your pan).

 - Once piping hot gently nestle your chicken in the pan and lower the heat to medium.